+1 727 458 5882

-Get to know the present and the past of the finnish capital by exploring the modern city of Helsinki and visiting Seurasaari Open-air museum.
-Home to numerous authentic wooden homes of real Finns of the past, this place will reveal survival secrets, life-hacks and will show you what life was like over 100 years ago.
+Get to know the present and the past of the Finnish capital by exploring the modern city of Helsinki and visiting the Seurasaari Open-air museum.
+Home to numerous authentic wooden houses of real Finns of the past, this place will reveal survival secrets, life-hacks and will show you what life was like over 100 years ago.

 Meet your professional tour guide and driver at your hotel lobby and depart for a scenic drive through the downtown of Helsinki.

 Just a couple minutes away from the pier, the first on the route is the Market Square, one of the most exciting places in the city.
 One can find here all sorts of season fruit and berries, mushrooms, smoked fish, flowers, souvenirs, traditional clothing, fur, leather, and so much more!

 As you travel along Esplanadi Street, then down famous Mannerheim street – the main boulevard, make sure to capture all their beauty!
 Among numerous beautiful sights, you will see the Central Train Station, Uspensky Cathedral, Presidential Palace, National Museum and Finlandia Hall, Opera House, Finlandia Concert Hall, Parliament Building, and of course, the Olympic Stadium, where the Olympic Games of 1952 took place.